 Solution: A court can make a decision on whether an informal or technically flawed will should be accepted and Probate granted but this problem is more simply avoided by consulting a law firm experienced in estate planning and wills.
 While it may cost a little more than a DIY will kit, it will cost a lot less than the eventual problems that can emerge from the making of an invalid will.

 In fact, all of the problems above can likely be avoided by taking advice and guidance from legal professionals with long experience in estate planning.
 Harris Lieberman Solicitors are widely experienced in estates and wills and can help you if any of the issues raised in this article apply to your circumstances.
-Contact us today on (02) 6051 5100.
+Contact our Albury & Wodonga lawyers today on (02) 6051 5100.